srishtiigautam/HousePricePrediction/README.md

 ## Introduction

 Predicting house prices is a common and essential task in real estate and finance.
 This project focuses on using data analysis and machine learning to build accurate house price prediction models.
-By following the steps outlined in this repository, you will learn how to:
+By following the steps outlined in this repository that contains:

-- Collect and preprocess housing data.
+- Collecting and preprocessing housing data.
-- Analyze the dataset to gain insights.
+- Analyzing the dataset to gain insights.
-- Select and implement various machine learning models.
+- Selecting and implementing various machine learning models.
-- Evaluate model performance.
+- Evaluating model performance.
-- Make house price predictions.
+- Making house price predictions.

 ## Data

-The dataset used for this project can be found in the [data](/dataset) directory.
+The dataset used for this project can be found in the `/dataset` directory.
 It includes various features such as the number of bedrooms, square footage, neighborhood information, and more.

 ## Data Analysis